janamohamedomar-crypto/Codveda-DataScience-Internship/README.md

 **Conclusion**

 A neural network was developed to predict customer churn using TensorFlow/Keras.
-The model achieved strong predictive performance while maintaining good generalization on the validation data.
+The model achieved strong predictive performance while maintaining good generalization on the validation dataset.

 ---

-## Technologies Used
+# Technologies Used

 - Python
 - Google Colab